SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-2-1-simple-calculations/exercises-simple-calculations/inches-to-centimeters/inches-to-centimeters.md

 <td>Depending on the regional settings of the operation system, it is possible instead of using a <b>decimal point </b> (US settings), to use a <b>decimal comma</b> (BG settings).</td>
 </tr></table>

-If the program expects a decimal point and instead a number with a decimal comma you enter the opposite (to enter a decimal point, when a decimal comma is expected), the following error will be received:
+If the program expects a decimal point and instead a number with a decimal comma you enter the opposite (to enter a decimal point, when a decimal comma is expected), the following error will be produced:

 ![](/assets/chapter-2-images/02.Inches-to-centimeters-13.png)